Occupational Therapy Assistant

 All students who apply for acceptance into the Occupational Therapy Assistant program have their name placed on a qualified list after they meet the program qualifications listed below.

-Please contact the Office of Advising and Counseling for the application packet.
+Admission to the program requires submission of a program application packet which can be found by contacting the Office of Advising and Counseling or visiting the OTA webpage and requirements tab.
 Students seeking admission are encouraged to review the qualification requirements early due to the amount of time required to complete the process.
-The application deadline is is the second Friday of February for the application year.
+The application deadline is the second Friday of February for the application year.

 In addition to the general admission requirements for all students, the following specific requirements must be completed before being added to qualified list: